jeremyosborne/dnpk/README.md

     - [ ] fight: city siege (huge number of random enemies with city bonus)
         - [X] structures as a basic type (fortification, buildings... other words that work...)
         - [X] change "command" effect to "brawn-aura"
-        - [ ] structures affect strength calculations
+        - [X] structures effects affect strength calculations
         - [ ] structures passable to battle, and then affect strength calculations

 ## Future TODO and ideas